gwillz/PyVicon/README.md

 the video.

 _IMPORTANT:_ a dataset can only contain two flashes.
 These two flashes represent the start and end of a dataset.
-The [Formatter Tool](/eagleeye/formattertool) will ignore any data outside of these flashes.
+The [Format Tool](/eagleeye/formattertool) will ignore any data outside of these flashes.

 ### 2.2 Room Calibration